 Students who enroll in the recommended sequence of classes are guided in the process of working from life to create quality drawings and paintings that evoke the play of light and shadow as they define form using gesture, value, sensitivity of line and accurate color using the same materials and techniques used by the finest artists from the classical era to the modern day.

-Boulder School of Fine Art Course of Study - Summer 2021
+Boulder School of Fine Art Course of Study - September 2021